Setting realistic expectations can help you avoid the pitfalls of this holiday

-Whether it’s parents giving gifts to children or children learning how to give to others, presents are a Christmas tradition that many families choose to observe.
-Here are some ideas for how to handle this special
+Whether it’s parents giving gifts to children or children learning how to give to others, presents are a Christmas tradition that many choose to observe.
+Here are some gifted ideas from other parents that might work in your family:

 My children enjoy their Christmas gifts on Christmas Day, but I also wanted them to appreciate the lip gloss or Matchbox car that was in their stockings instead of overlooking them.
 So my husband and I came up with the 10 Days of Christmas.
 On Christmas Day, our children open their larger packages, but only open one stocking gift.
 The following nine days, they can choose an additional stocking gift after dinner.
 One rule: No feeling, squeezing or smelling still-wrapped gifts.
 It worked well.
 A small present that would have been tossed aside on Christmas Day was sincerely appreciated on day six.

 When I go shopping with my children, I let them know, “We’re not getting things for